haideralipunjabi/blog-haideralipunjabi/content/posts/automating-android-game-with-python-pytesseract-sudoku.md

 You can define the following function to connect to  the first ADB device connected to your computer using Python

-We will be using this function later to return an instance of `ppadb.device.Device` which will be used to take screenshot, and send input to your device.
+We will be using this function later to return an instance of `ppadb.device.Device` which will be used to take a screenshot, and send input to your device.

+#### 1 (c).
+Taking a Screenshot and saving it

+pure-python-adb makes it very easy to capture a screenshot of your device.
+The `screencap` function is all that you need to get the screenshot.
+Use Pythons File IO to save it to \`screen.png\`

+#### 2. Processing the screenshot with Pillow

+In the captured screenshot, the accuracy of any OCR will be very low.
+To increase accuracy, I used Pillow to process the screenshot so that it only shows the numbers in black color on a white background.